develffn/FundX-KB/getting-started/application-updates.md

 Our team strives to release the new updates as soon as possible, usually at least a couple of times per month.

-Quantower automatically checks for updates on start and re-checks them every 10 minutes in the background.
+FundX automatically checks for updates on start and re-checks them every 10 minutes in the background.
 It helps you to get to know about the latest updates just after we release them.

 ![The green arrow on the logo indicates that a new update is available](../.gitbook/assets/screenshot\_128.png)